datajoint/element-array-ephys/docs/src/concepts.md

 Future additions to this element will add functionality to support large (> 48 hours) neuropixel recordings via an overlapping segmented processing approach.

 Further development of this Element is community driven.
 Upon user requests we will continue adding features to this Element.

-## References

-[1]: Jun, J., Steinmetz, N., Siegle, J. et al. Fully integrated silicon probes for high-density recording of neural activity. *Nature* 551, 232–236 (2017). [https://doi.org/10.1038/nature24636](https://doi.org/10.1038/nature24636).